 Judith of toronto

-impressions of Judy Feld Carr
+impression of Judy Feld Carr

 The biblical Judith uses her charm and stealth to outwit an Assyrian general, Holofernes, and save Israel from oppression.